MicrosoftDocs/windows-dev-docs/hub/apps/fluent-design-system.md

     :::column-end:::
 	:::column span="2":::
 **Be inclusive**
-A well-design app is accessible to people with disabilities.
+A well-designed app is accessible to people with disabilities.
 With some extra coding, you can share your app with people around the world.

 [Learn about Usability](/windows/uwp/design/usability/)
 :::row-end:::